federicomariamassari/udacity-sfend/projects/p1/p1-lidar-obstacle-detection.md

 In autonomous systems, such as robots or self-driving cars, LiDAR (Light Detection And Ranging) is commonly used as a way to accurately measure distances and create detailed 3-dimensional maps of a surrounding environment.
 LiDAR targets surfaces with laser beams (photon pulses of a few nanoseconds) and measures the time it takes for the beams to bounce back; when surfaces are hit, Point Cloud Data (PCD) are generated.

 In this project, my very first using Point Cloud Library (PCL), I filter, segment, and cluster point clouds from LiDAR scans to detect incoming vehicles and obstacles within a driving environment.
 For each frame, I start by reducing the density of the cloud using Voxel Grid and Region of Interest (ROI) techniques.
 This helps to simplify the data and focus on the most relevant information.
 Next, I use RANSAC to separate the road plane from the obstacles, allowing for a clearer understanding of the environment.
 To identify individual objects, I employ Euclidean clustering and KD-Trees.
 This allows me to group together points that belong to the same target, making it easier to analyze and track them.
-Finally, I encapsulate these clusters within bounding boxes (both regular and PCA-based), providing a visual representation of the detected objects [Figure 1].
+Finally, I encapsulate these clusters within bounding boxes (both regular and PCA-based), providing a visual representation of the detected items [Figure 1].

 The project analyses driving scenes of increasing complexity: